Water leaks

 Another reason:

-• The seal does not attach evenly along the perimeter of the bonnet due to deformation or unevenness of the weld flange.
+• The seal does not attach evenly around the perimeter of the cover due to deformation or unevenness of the weld flange.

 Corrective action: